50 MUST-KNOW JAZZ STANDARDS (LEARN THESE JAZZ STANDARDS FIRST)

 “Black Orpheus” – Music by Luiz Bonfá and lyrics by Antônio Maria

-There are several Latin jazz tunes on this list, and no tune list is complete without a few Latin or Bossa Nova tunes.
+This list includes several Latin jazz tunes, and no list is complete without a few Latin or Bossa Nova tunes.
 As jazz songs go, “Black Orpheus” is a unique blend of South American and Ancient Greek folklore and Cool Jazz.

 • Wayne Shorter – “Wayning Moments” (1961)